Fish cutlets, boiled potatoes and cucumber saladPhoto author: Johannes Hoimoja

-An introduction to Estonian cuisine
+An introduction to Estonian food

 The focus on fresh, seasonal ingredients has turned Estonia into a Northern European foodie destination.
+Take a closer look at Estonian food culture!

 Bread has at least three different names in Estonian, which shows just how important it is.
 "Black bread" is a dark rye bread with a thin crispy crust.
 It is quite healthy, and you can find a range of options in all shapes and sizes in local markets.
 Many restaurants also serve freshly baked bread using their own secret recipes.
 With a spread of Estonia's famous full-fat salty butter, the local bread is sure to tingle your taste buds.